 Recipe: The Little Epicurean

-Smoothies are another one of those things that can easily be tailored to your individual tastes, so feel free to alter this recipe any way you’d like (Personally I like my smoothies made with blueberries, watermelon, and coconut milk) – Just remember to add the chia seeds to ensure that you’ll stay completely satiated all the way through till lunchtime.
+Smoothies are another one of those things that can easily be tailored to your tastes, so feel free to alter this recipe any way you’d like (Personally I like my smoothies made with blueberries, watermelon, and coconut milk) – Just remember to add the chia seeds to ensure that you’ll stay completely satiated all the way through till lunchtime.

 Recipe: Around My Family Table